thacuber2a03/toast/README.md

 A small testing framework with no dependencies written in the [Umka](https://github.com/vtereshkov/umka-lang) programming language.

+- Pretty simple; easy to read, understand and modify/extend
+- Carries timing information and keeps track of test results

 ## Usage

 ### Creating a new test suite